-- i) the financial capacity of the Town to fund community improvement projects; - ii) the availability of senior government programs to subsidize community improvement efforts; and, - iii) the timing of related capital expenditures from various municipal departments to ensure community improvements are co-ordinated as much as possible with departmental priorities. - e) Continuing to utilize all appropriate senior level government programs for the funding of improvements to municipal facilities, lands and services; - f) Encouraging the rehabilitation of private property by providing residents with information on government subsidies and program. - g) Continuing the enforcement of the maintenance and standards by-law with respect to residential, commercial and industrial building stock and lands; - h) Continuing to support and encourage Business Improvement Areas (BIA) in their efforts to maintain strong and viable business areas: - Continuing to co-operate and work with community service clubs for social/recreation facilities; - j) Continuing to support Heritage Milton and heritage conservation through the Ontario Heritage Act; - k) Where appropriate, encouraging and supporting infill development; - l) Acquiring buildings and lands, where feasible, to achieve community improvement objectives; and, - m) Considering approaches to zoning in community improvement areas which best meet community improvement objectives.
+- a) Designating community improvement project areas by by-law and directing the preparation of community improvement plans for the project areas in accordance with the provisions of The Planning Act; - b) In determining the annual capital budget, making reference to any information regarding community improvement areas in order to plan and prioritize expenditures; - c) Giving highest priority to street improvements in community improvement areas as well as to the upgrading of any enhancement of parkland and related community facilities; - d) Phasing Community improvements shall be prioritized according to: - i) the financial capacity of the Town to fund community improvement projects; - ii) the availability of senior government programs to subsidize community improvement efforts; and, - iii) the timing of related capital expenditures from various municipal departments to ensure community improvements are co-ordinated as much as possible with departmental priorities. - e) Continuing to utilize all appropriate senior level government programs for the funding of improvements to municipal facilities, lands and services; - f) Encouraging the rehabilitation of private property by providing residents with information on government subsidies and program. - g) Continuing the enforcement of the maintenance and standards by-law with respect to residential, commercial and industrial building stock and lands; - h) Continuing to support and encourage Business Improvement Areas (BIA) in their efforts to maintain strong and viable business areas; - i) Continuing to co-operate and work with community service clubs for social/recreation facilities; - j) Continuing to support Heritage Milton and heritage conservation through the Ontario Heritage Act;

+- k) Where appropriate, encouraging and supporting infill development; - 1) Acquiring buildings and lands, where feasible, to achieve community improvement objectives; and, - m) Considering approaches to zoning in community improvement areas which best meet community improvement objectives.